ChadRidings/webpack-vue-shop/README.md

 # webpack-vue-shop
+## A drag-and-drop shopping cart.

-## A drag-and-drop shopping cart methodology using VueJS with Webpack 4.
+This is a drag-and-drop shopping cart that is using VueJS, Webpack 4, Babel, and Foundation 5 for the grid.

 Created by Chad Ridings